Get started today!

 As of January 2014, school counselors in the Commonwealth of Pennsylvania are certified PreK-12.
 The Lehigh School Counseling Program now leads to certification at PreK-12 through the Pennsylvania Department of Education TIMS online system.

-Graduates have gone on to counseling positions in elementary, middle and secondary schools, college counseling centers and mental health and social service agencies.
+Graduates have gone on to counseling positions in elementary, middle and secondary schools, and mental health and social service agencies.

 School counselors do not require CACREP accreditation to practice in schools in the United States.
 CACREP accreditation is not required for a license as a professional counselor in many jurisdictions within the U.S.